senecajs/senecajs.org/src/pages/tutorials/index.md

 ---

 # Tutorials
-Tutorials offer a deep dive into a particular concept or feature.
-We have tutorials that cover Seneca features, as well as ones around applying Seneca in different contexts.
-Some [sample projects][] also have partner tutorials.
+Seneca tutorials offer a deep dive into a particular concept or feature.
+There are also partner tutorials that go with some of the [sample projects][].

 ## The basics